skip to main content

 Total household income includes all money received by your parents or legal guardians, whether they live together or separately, including both taxable and non-taxable gross income.
 Common examples include:

-If you proceed to submitting a full application through the USNDP Grant Management Center portal, the committee will evaluate all requested tax documents to determine eligibility.
-Please note that some IRS tax deductions and exemptions that reduce your taxable income will not reduce your total household income for USNDP Grant purposes.
+If you submit a full application through the USNDP Grant Management Center portal, the review committee will evaluate all required tax-related documents to determine your total household income and eligibility.
+Please be aware that certain IRS tax deductions and exemptions — such as those that reduce your reported taxable income — will not be applied when calculating your household income for USNDP purposes.
+Your USNDP household income may therefore be higher than the income reflected on your tax return.

 A Secondary Parent/Guardian is a parent or guardian who:

-- Lives in the same household as the Primary Applicant (the parent/guardian who initiated the application)
+• Lives in the same household as you

 When to Add a Secondary Parent/Guardian:

-Add a Secondary Parent/Guardian if there is another parent or guardian in your household who you want to be able to communicate with the USNDP Grants Team on behalf of the athlete.
+Add a Secondary Parent/Guardian if the person above would like to be authorized to communicate with the USNDP Grants Team and act on behalf of the athlete during the application process.

 Important Notes: